chamathka-00/John-Supermarket-Inventory-Management-System/README.md

 ## 📜 Academic Integrity

-This repository contains original work submitted to RGU for assessment.
-Reusing or submitting this work elsewhere may violate academic integrity regulations.
+This repository contains original code written for submission to RGU.
+Reusing or submitting this work elsewhere without attribution may violate academic integrity guidelines.

 ## 📘 License